 First Court of Appeals

 Harvey Brown was appointed to the First Court of Appeals by Governor Perry in November 2010.
 The Association of Civil Trial and Appellate Specialists named him Appellate Justice of the Year for 2011.
+The Houston Young Lawyers Association named him the mentor of the year for 2017 for the greater Houston area and the Texas Young Lawyers Association named him the mentor of the year for 2017 for the State of Texas.
 He has served as a member of the Multidistrict Litigation panel for Texas since 2014.

 He previously presided over the 152nd District Court in Houston for six and one-half years, having been appointed by then-Governor George W. Bush, in 1995, and elected in 1996 and 2000.
 From 1998 through 2001, he served as the Chief Judge of the Harris County Panel over Diet Drug Cases.
 He presided over more than 150 jury trials and 200 non-jury trials.